stake-house/eth-wizard/README.md

 ## Support

-If you have any question or if you need additional support, make sure to get in touch with the ethstaker community on:
+If you have any question or if you need additional support, make sure to get in touch with the ETHStaker community on:

 * Discord: [discord.io/ethstaker](https://discord.io/ethstaker)
 * Reddit: [reddit.com/r/ethstaker](https://www.reddit.com/r/ethstaker/)